Doctorate (PhD) - Mechanical Engineering

 - Incomplete or In Progress grades must be removed no later than two weeks before graduation.

-Early in the student's program of study they will identify a primary research advisor.
+At the time of admission, the student will identify a primary research advisor.
 Together with this advisor the student will identify a suitable course of study and research agenda.

 Note: Students should thoroughly read the PSU Bulletin's Graduate Admissions Requirements and other information.
 See especially the "General Requirements for Doctoral Degrees" and "Summary of Procedures for Doctoral Degrees."
 Note the applicable "Graduate Candidate Deadlines" available in the Graduate Office or on their web page at http://www.pdx.edu/ogs/graduate-candidate-deadlines